-- In the bowl of a food processor combine the dried strawberries and 1 cup of the powdered sugar.
+- In the bowl of a food processor combine the dried strawberries and the powdered sugar.
 Process until the dried strawberries and powdered sugar are thoroughly combined and the powdered sugar is pink.

 - Combine the mascarpone and butter in one bowl and beat on medium-high speed until light and fluffy, about 4 minutes.
 Add the powder sugar and mix on low until the sugar is well combined.
 Increase the speed to medium-high and beat for 3 minutes or until fluffy and smooth.